sandervandevelde/MQTTBrokerPrivatePreview/README.md

 - Cloud MQTT broker functionality in Event Grid enabling publish and subscribe on flexible topic structure: support of wildcards in topic structure to allow subscription to filtered messages
 - MQTT v3.1.1. compliance with limitations (LWT, Retain messages, Message ordering and QoS 2 are not supported)
 - QoS 0, 1: QoS 0 level guarantees a best-effort delivery.
 QoS1 guarantees that the message will be delivered at least once.
 - Flexible access control model:  Grouping clients into ClientGroups and topic references into TopicSpaces to ease access control management.
+See the [concepts](#concepts) section for a fuller description of all functionality
 - Fine-grained access control model:  Introducing TopicTemplates with variables support to enable fine-grained access control.
 - Support for one-one, one-many, many-one messaging patterns to accommodate for a variety of scenarios
 - Compatibility with standard MQTT client libraries (ex.
 Eclipse Paho) allows users to migrate configuration much faster